varabyte/kotter/README.md

 ### Thread Affinity

 Setting aside the fact that the `run` block runs in a background thread, sections themselves are rendered sequentially on a single thread.
-Anytime you make a call to run a Konsole block, no matter which thread it is called from, a single thread ultimately handles it.
-At the same time, if you attempt to run one `konsole` block while another block is already running, an exception is thrown.
+Anytime you make a call to run a section, no matter which thread it is called from, a single thread ultimately handles it.
+At the same time, if you attempt to run one section while another is already running, an exception is thrown.

 I made this decision so that:

 * I don't have to worry about multiple sections `println`ing at the same time - who likes clobbered text?
-* Konsole handles repainting by moving the terminal cursor around, which would fail horribly if multiple sections tried doing this at the same time.
+* Kotter handles repainting by moving the terminal cursor around, which would fail horribly if multiple sections tried doing this at the same time.
-* Konsole embraces the idea of a dynamic, active section preceded by a bunch of static history.
+* Kotter embraces the idea of a dynamic, active section preceded by a bunch of static history.
 If two dynamic blocks wanted to be active at the same time, what would that even mean?

 In practice, I expect this decision won't be an issue for most users.
 Command line apps are expected to have a main flow